Let the platform do the work

 Customizations

-Underneath the tabs, you will see a search bar and many checkboxes.
+Within each tab is a search bar and checkboxes.
 These checkboxes designate whether a field is included in the search; they do not change column visibility.
 At least one checkbox must be checked in order to search.

 After selecting all the configurations and customizations you would like in your package, you have two options using the buttons across the top: